abethcrane/fibonacci-sequins/_posts/2022-01-24-anna-nicanarova.md

 My main sport is high altitude mountaineering; I love to climb high mountains and try to make at least one big expedition per year.
 When I am not climbing, I am usually training by running, cycling and hiking.
 I also fly planes - I have not yet obtained my pilot’s license but I can land a plane and talk to ATC towers.

 I have a penchant for bookstores and libraries, which leads me to compulsive accumulation and consumption of books.
-I need art for inspiration and mediation, so I frequent all museums around the world from big institutions that contain major masterpieces to extremely niche ones that can be located in an elevator shaft.
+I need art for inspiration and meditation, so I frequent all museums around the world from big institutions that contain major masterpieces to extremely niche ones that can be located in an elevator shaft.
 I am easily impressed by large and complicated massive structures that humans build, so I often set my leisure trips around architectural destinations or factory tours.
 I am also very passionate about education and try to give back by mentoring and teaching coding in public schools.
 In the little time that is left, I am learning Chinese and Spanish and volunteering in soup kitchens.

 ### What are you working on at the moment, and what do you love about it?